Sham surgery: Orthopedic diseases

 Moseley and coworkers studied the effect of arthroscopic surgery for osteoarthritis of the knee establishing two treatment groups and a sham-operated control group.
 They found that patients in the treatment group did no better than those in the control group.
 The fact that all three groups improved equally points to the placebo effect in surgical interventions.

 In a 2016 study it was found that arthroscopic partial meniscectomy does not offer any benefit over sham surgery in relieving symptoms of knee locking or catching in patients with degenerative meniscal tears.

 A randomised controlled trial was carried out to investigate the effectiveness of shoulder surgery to remove an acromial spur (bony protuberance on x-ray) in patients with shoulder pain.
 This found that improvement after sham surgery was as great as with real surgery.

 A systematic review has identified a number of studies comparing orthopedic surgery to sham surgery.
 This demonstrates that it is possible to undertake such studies and that the findings are important.

 Animal research

 Sham surgery has been widely used in surgical animal models.
 Historically, studies in animals also allowed the removal or alteration of an organ; using sham-operated animals as control, deductions could be made about the function of the organ.
 Sham interventions can also be performed as controls when new surgical procedures are developed.

+For instance, a study documenting the effect of ONS (Optical Nerve Section) on Guinea pigs detailed its sham surgery as:

+"In the case of optic nerve section, a small incision was then made in the dural sheath of the optic nerve to access the nerve fibers, which were teased free and cut.
+The same procedure was followed for animals undergoing sham surgery, except that the optic nerve was left intact after visualization."